 “The people you love weren’t algebra: to be calculated, subtracted, or held at arm’s length across a decimal point.“

-I love a good murder/mystery, these are the kind of books are what I live for!!
-Let me just tell this that when I purchased this book I just picked it up because the title was obviously calling my name.
-In my head I painted this picture that this going to be about a girl who had finally cracked and killed a couple of people and got away it because why not? (maybe this is a book I need to write because clearly I have a thing for serial killers) Holly Jackson blew my mind – this is such a fast paced easy read with an exhilarating plot.
+I love a good murder/mystery, these are the kind of books that I live for!!
+Let me just tell this that when I purchased this book I just picked it up because the title was obviously calling out to me.
+In my head I painted this picture that this story was going to be about a girl who had finally cracked and killed a couple of people and had gotten away with it because why not? (maybe this is a book I need to write because clearly I have a thing for serial killers) Holly Jackson blew my mind – this is such a fast paced easy read with an exhilarating plot.
 It is a rollercoaster of emotions and I was living for it!
-The layout of the book is pretty awesome and of the box.
+The layout of the book is pretty awesome and out of the box.
 This book has very special place in my heart as someone who has a degree in journlaism because Pippa is a bad b and I want to be her.

 Score – 5/5

 “Maybe it’s not how something ends that matters.
 Maybe it’s about having something good, even for a little while.”